 Invitational Summer Institute

-During the summer of 2023, the Hoosier Writing Project, an affiliate of the National Writing Project, will offer our invitational Summer Institute, an intensive, interactive workshop on the teaching of writing at all levels and in any discipline.
+The Invitational Summer Institute is an intensive, interactive workshop on the teaching of writing at all levels and in any discipline.
 Teachers who have done an NWP Summer Institute say it is the best professional development experience of their careers.
 Books and articles about professional development have shown why and how NWP is the best teacher professional development around and has been for 30-plus years.

-The thirteen-day summer institute will be offered in person on the IUPUI campus weekdays from June 7-23.
-A typical day, 9:00 am to 3:30 pm, will include teaching demonstrations, discussion of theory and practice in the teaching of writing, individual writing time, and writing response groups.
-Participants will investigate a teaching-related question.
+Our Invitational Summer Institute includes teaching demonstrations, discussion of theory and practice in the teaching of writing, individual writing time, and writing response groups.
+Participants investigate a teaching-related question.

-We are looking for classroom teachers, K-university, who
+These institutes are for classroom teachers, K-university, who

 • enjoy learning from fellow teachers.